VoronDesign/Voron-2/Marlin-VORON/README.md

 **ultralcd.cpp**
 Addition of "Lower Bed" option in the main menu.
 Drops the bed by 20mm.
 Useful when removing parts, or in emergencies.
 Also added a "Re-home Z" action under the setting for Z-probe offset in Control->Motion menu.
 It re-homes Z (G28 Z0), and lowers the nozzle to Z0.0 This allows you to easilty dial in the nozzle offset.
 Tweak the value, rehome Z, rinse, repeat until perfect.
-Don't forget to heat up your nozzle first ;)
+If using V1.5 hardware, you can dial this in with a cold (and clean) nozzle.

 ## Getting the firmware and grafting on the changes